chandanhpcic/docs/source/manual/how-tos/carp.rst

 When traffic is going out of the firewall it should also use the virtual IP address on the WAN interface to make seamless transitions possible.
-The default NAT configuration is for OPNsense is to use Automatic outbound NAT rule generation using the WAN interface's IP address for outgoing connections.
+The default NAT configuration is for Reticen8 is to use Automatic outbound NAT rule generation using the WAN interface's IP address for outgoing connections.
 This will not allow seamless transitions and needs to be changed to the WAN VIP.